 Moreover, Japanese researchers report that natto may help lower blood pressure by inactivating angiotensin converting enzyme (ACE), which helps control blood pressure.

-Finally, in addition to strengthening your bones, the vitamin K2 in natto helps prevent calcium deposits from accumulating in your arteries (33).
+Finally, in addition to strengthening your bones, the vitamin K2 in natto may help prevent calcium deposits from accumulating in your arteries, although research is mixed (

 Natto contains several nutrients that may help strengthen your immune system.